sphinx-doc/sphinx/doc/ext/autodoc.rst

      .. versionadded:: 0.4

-   * The :rst:dir:`automodule`, :rst:dir:`autoclass` and :rst:dir:`autoexception` directives
+   * The :rst:dir:`automodule`, :rst:dir:`autoclass` and
-     also support a flag option called ``show-inheritance``.
+     :rst:dir:`autoexception` directives also support a flag option called ``show-inheritance``.
 When given, a list of base classes will be inserted just below the class signature (when used with :rst:dir:`automodule`, this will be inserted for every class that is documented in the module).

      .. versionadded:: 0.4

-   * All autodoc directives support the ``noindex`` flag option that has the same effect as for standard :rst:dir:`function` etc. directives: no index entries are generated for the documented object (and all autodocumented members).
+   * All autodoc directives support the ``noindex`` flag option that has the same effect as for standard :rst:dir:`py:function` etc. directives: no index entries are generated for the documented object (and all autodocumented members).

      .. versionadded:: 0.4

-   * :rst:dir:`automodule` also recognizes the ``synopsis``, ``platform`` and ``deprecated`` options that the standard :rst:dir:`module` directive supports.
+   * :rst:dir:`automodule` also recognizes the ``synopsis``, ``platform`` and ``deprecated`` options that the standard :rst:dir:`py:module` directive supports.

      .. versionadded:: 0.5